TK's Reviews

 Taste

 Shoots is a Sligo institution.
 If I complained about the pint, I’d get roughed up by friends.
 Sligo punches above its weight and this is one of the reasons.
-Fantastic owner.
+Good owner.

 4.2